 Relate to the Tech Industry but Name with Unrelated

-Lately, naming after dessert has shown a growing trend in the tech industry, but also it has shown that products can be named after the other products of other industries, thus a new naming system.
-This strategy is noted to be simpler in the process of fighting for the trademark to a term that is clearly connected with innovation.
+Lately, naming after dessert has shown a growing trend in the tech industry, but also it has shown that products can be named after the other products of other sectors, thus a new naming system.
+This strategy is noted to be more straightforward in the process of fighting for the trademark to a term that is connected with innovation.